Colorado

 Colorado AI Act Enforcement

-Violations of the Colorado AI Act (effective June 30, 2026) constitute unfair trade practices under the Colorado Consumer Protection Act.
+Violations of Colorado's AI law (the ADMT Act under SB 26-189, effective January 1, 2027) constitute unfair trade practices under the Colorado Consumer Protection Act.
 The Colorado Attorney General has exclusive enforcement authority.
 Companies that comply with NIST or ISO risk management frameworks may assert an affirmative defense.

 Employer and Workplace Considerations